RetiredWizard/RGBMatrixDisp/README.md

 .. py:method:: RGBMatrix.**fill(color)**

-    Colors all pixels the given color.
+    Colors all pixels the supplied "color".
 The color value can be 0-7.
+If a color value is passed as the replace argument then only pixels that are currently the "replace" color will be replaced (filled) with the new "color" value.
+The swap parameter modifies the replace function by also replacing (filling) any existing pixels that were originally the "replace" color with "color" pixels, essentially swapping the color on all pixels with either "color" or "replace" colored pixels.

+.. py:method:: RGBMatrix.fillarea(row,col,color)

+    Colors all pixels within a bounded area the supplied "color".
+The color value can be 0-7.
+The background color being replaced is whatever color is at location (row,col).
+Any pixels which are the background color are replaced until a pixel of a different color or the display border is encountered.
+Filling proceeds outward from the (row,col) point.

 .. py:method:: RGBMatrix.**input(prompt=None,optimize=True,silent=False)**

     Displays a prompt if provided and waits for user input.
-While waiting the RGB matrix display is refreshed using the specified optimize value (see RGBMatrix.**refresh**).
+While waiting the RGB matrix display is refreshed using the specified optimize value (see RGBMatrix.refresh).
 If the slient parameter is set to True, the users input is not echoed/displayed.

 .. py:method:: RGBMatrix.**sleep(seconds,optimize=True)**

     sleeps for a given number of seconds.
-While sleeping the RGB matrix display is refreshed using the specified optimize value (see RGBMatrix.**refresh**).
+While sleeping the RGB matrix display is refreshed using the specified optimize value (see RGBMatrix.refresh).

 .. py:method:: RGBMatrix.**off()**